Ameraucana Chicken: What You Want To Know

 Photo Credit Chicken Scratch & Foundry

-You will have to look closely at the chicken to distinguish it using appearance.
+You will have to look closely at the chicken to distinguish it by its appearance.
 The body of the Ameraucana Chicken is a U-shape and will be compact.
 Besides that, you will notice that their tail will be held upright.

 Each foot of the Ameraucana chicken has four toes, and the legs don’t have feathers on them.
-The sole of the foot and their skin color is white.
+The soles of the feet and their skin color are white.
 The leg color of the breed will also depend on the color of the plumage, as there are various plumage colorings.

 brown and black Ameraucana Chicken